 The Bracken Basic Concept Scale-Expressive Form, developed by Bruce A. Bracken (1984) for the evaluation of basic concepts development of children between 3.0 to 6.11 years old, was used for this paper.
 The scale consists of 10 subtests.
-The subtests are arranged as Colors, Letters/Sound, Numbers/Counting, Size/Comparison, Shapes, Direction/Position, Self/Social Awareness, Texture/Material, Quantity, and Time/Sequence.
+The subtests are arranged as Colors, Letters/Sound, Numbers/Counting, Size/Comparison, Shapes, Direction/Position, Self/Social Awareness, Texture/Material, Quantity, and Time/ Sequence.
 The school readiness score, or School Readiness Composite (SRC), is determined by the point total of the first five tests (Colors, Letters/Sound, Numbers/Counting, Size/Comparison and Shapes) (Bracken 1998, 2006; Bracken and Panter 2009).
 This section of the scale was used for this paper.
 The adaptation of the Bracken Basic Concept Scale-Expressive Form was done by Yoleri (2010).
-Test-retest correlation was found as r= 0.99 (p<.001) in reliability.
-Cronbach's alpha internal consistency coefficient was 0.91, and the Spearman-Brown two half-test correlation was 0.86.
-KR-20 reliability was calculated as 0.89.
-The analyses show that the scale is reliable and valid.The SRC section takes approximately 5to10 minutes to complete.
+Test-retest correlation was found as r=0.99 (p<.001) in reliability.
+Cronbach's alpha internal consistency coefficient was 0.91, and the Spearman-Brown two half-test correlation and the statement of the scale was statement.